ethan605/arch-pkgs/arch-install/README.md

 # type passphrase to open

 $ lsblk
-# "cryptlvm" mapper will be revealed under the 3rd partition in $DISK
+# "cryptlvm" mapper will be revealed under the last partition in $DISK
 ```

 ### Preparing logical volumes